hbpeters/2016-2020_pres_elections_twitter/README.md

 ### Sentiment Analysis
-The following sets of plots for each year show the distributions of compound scores for all tweets, for the left and right subsets we identified, and for the 4 types of dialogue we idenitifed.
+The following sets of plots for each year show the distributions of compound scores for all tweets, for the left and right subsets we identified, and for the four types of dialogue we identified.
 We can see that the distributions appear very similar, both between the groups for each year and across the two years.
 ![2016 polarity](2016_compound_dists.png)

 ![2020 polarity](2020_compound_dists.png)